telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

      {"attributes":[{"value":"valor","key":"clave","id":23119,"description":null}],"version":"
      0.1","group":"alberts","softwareName":"testPuppet"}

-and the <hostname> should be the response to execute the command hostname in the virtual machine without the domain if exists
+and the <hostname> should be the response to execute the command 'hostname' in the virtual machine without the domain if exists

 The response should be: